-This Agreement shall come into force on the first day of the second month following the date on which the Contracting Parties have informed each other in writing that the formalities and constitutional requirements for its entry into force in their respective countries have been complied with.
+This Agreement shall enter into force on the first day of the second month following the date on which the Contracting Parties have informed each other in writing that the formalities and constitutional requirements in their respective countries have been complied with.

-IN WITNESS WHEREOF, the undersigned, being duly authorized thereto by their respective Governments, have signed this Agreement,
+IN WITNESS WHEREOF, the undersigned, being duly authorized thereto by their respective Governments, have signed this Agreement.

-DONE at Lusaka 16 May 2012, in two original copies, in the English language.
+DONE in Kigali on 6^{th} February, 2013 in two original copies, in the English language.

-For the Kingdom of the Netherlands
+For the Kingdom of the Netherlands,